 In consideration of the disclosure and assignment of Intellectual Property to the University, the net royalties or other net income from the commercialization of an Intellectual Property will be distributed as follows (Note- Net royalties are for this purpose defined as gross royalties received by the University minus the costs for patenting, copyrighting, licensing or obtaining legal protection of Intellectual Property.
-This does not include salaries of the Originator(s) or the Office of Research and Technology Transfer staff.)
+This does not include salaries of the Originator(s) or the Ooffice of Research and Technology Transfer staff.)

 - a.
-For the first \$10,000 of net royalties or other net income the Originator(s), Originator's heirs, successors, or assigns shall receive eighty-five percent (85%) of those net royalties or other net income with the remaining fifteen percent (15%) being dedicated to Arkansas State University research initiatives as established in the agreement regarding the intellectual property. - b.
-Once the \$10,000 plateau has been reached, net royalties or other net income up to two million dollars will be divided fifty percent (50%) to the Originator(s), Originator's heirs, successors, or assigns with fifty percent (50%) being dedicated to Arkansas State University research initiatives as established in the agreement regarding the intellectual property. - c.
-Once Intellectual Property generates net royalties or other net income that exceeds two million dollars, net royalties or other net income will be divided forty percent (40%) to the Originator(s), Originator's heirs, successors, or assigns and sixty percent (60%) to Arkansas State University research initiatives as established in the agreement regarding the intellectual property.
+For the first \$10,000 of net royalties or other net income the Originator(s), Originator's heirs, successors, or assigns shall receive eighty-five percent (85%) of those net royalties or other net income with the remaining fifteen percent (15%) belonging being dedicated to the Arkansas State University campus at which the Originator is employed or enrolled, or which contracts for or finances the work. research initiatives as established in the agreement regarding the intellectual property. - b.
+Once the \$10,000 plateau has been reached, net royalties or other net income up to two million dollars will be divided fifty percent (50%) to the Originator(s), Originator's heirs, successors, or assigns with fifty percent (50%) belonging being dedicated to the Arkansas State University campus at which the Originator is employed or enrolled, or which contracts for or finances the work. research initiatives as established in the agreement regarding the intellectual property. - c.
+Once Intellectual Property generates net royalties or other net income that exceeds two million dollars, net royalties or other net income will be divided forty percent (40%) to the Originator(s), Originator's heirs, successors, or assigns and sixty percent (60%) to the Arkansas State University campus at which the Originator is employed or enrolled or which contracts for or finances the work. research initiatives as established in the agreement regarding the intellectual property.